ue bot icon

 • “A clinging together is a terrible weight on the life of a young man.”

 • …every failure to cope with a life situation must be laid, in the end, to a restriction of consciousness.
-Wars and temper tantrums are the makeshifts of ignorance; regrets are illuminations come too late.”
+Wars and temper tantrums are the makeshifts of ignorance; regrets are illuminations that come too late.”

 • “If you are at peace with eternity, the blowing up of the universe is perfectly acceptable – just as your own death has to be acceptable.
 It is going with organic processes.
 Everything that comes… goes.